• Skip to primary navigation

 A plate of roasted broccoli, almonds and pumpkin seeds beside a white linen cloth.

-If you try this Crispy Dairy-Free Lemon Roasted Crack Broccoli, let me know how it turns out by leaving a comment and/or a rating below.
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Crunchy Lemon Roasted Crack Broccoli, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 A plate of roasted broccoli, almonds and pumpkin seeds beside a white linen cloth.